abuabdul/ThoughtWriter/README.md

 <h1 id="thoughtwriter"><a href="#thoughtwriter" class="anchor">ThoughtWriter</a></h1>

 <p>ThoughtWriter is a small application developed on top of ScalaFX!!
-This is an inspiration application from ScalaFX project.
-This application is benefited from <a href="https://github.com/scalafx/Scalafx-ensemble">ScalaFX Ensemble</a> project.</p>
+This is an inspiration project from ScalaFX development.
+This application is mostly benefited from <a href="https://github.com/scalafx/Scalafx-ensemble">ScalaFX Ensemble</a> project which demonstrates the ScalaFX api through demos with code samples.
+Developed with scalafx-1.0-snapshot, this can be improved with stable release of ScalaFX api in future.</p>

 <h2 id="features"><a href="#features" class="anchor">Features</a></h2>